PSIRA Registration: Step-by-Step Guide

 Once you have printed and filled in the relevant form, you will be required to pay a registration fee.
 This registration fee doesn’t mean PSiRA will approve your registration.
 The fee is to process and determine your credentials.
 Therefore, the fee is non-refundable.
 Since the PSiRA registration fee is non-refundable, be sure you meet their basic requirements before applying.

-As of 2023, the fee for individuals is R230, and for businesses, it is R6,500.
-You can pay the fee using PSiRA’s banking details and use either your ID number as the reference for individuals or a directors ID number as a reference for businesses.
+As of 2025, the fee for individuals is R230, and for businesses, it is R6,500.
+You can pay the fee using PSiRA’s banking details, using either your ID number as the reference for individuals or a director’s ID number as the reference for businesses.
 You can find their banking details on your registration form.

 Step 4: Visit Your Local PSiRA Office

-To complete your PSiRA registration, you’ll need to visit your local PSiRA offices.
+To complete your PSiRA registration, you must visit your local PSiRA offices.
 You can find their locations on their site; each province has one office.

 When you’re applying, remember the process can take up to 12 business days (business days exclude public holidays and weekends).
 After that, you can expect to have feedback on whether your application was approved or declined.
-If your application is approved, you will need to pick up your certificate from your local PSiRA office.
+If your application is approved, you must pick up your certificate from your local PSiRA office.

 If you’re not satisfied with the outcome, you can also dispute it.
 However, that comes at an additional fee.